 Selecting the right 3D printing filament

-FDM is one of the most common forms of additive manufacturing for both hobbyists and professional manufacturers, and can be used to create a variety of viable end-use parts.
+FDM is one of the most common forms of 3D printing for both hobbyists and professional manufacturers, and can be used to create a variety of viable end-use parts.
 ASA, PETG, and PC are among the most common filaments and each provide a distinct set material characteristics.
 Determining the ideal filament for a given application is critical to creating superior, high-performance parts.

 Partnering with a seasoned digital manufacturing partner like Fast Radius can simplify the filament selection process.
 We bring years of experience to every job, leveraging our collective expertise to streamline the production lifecycle.
 We believe in maximizing efficiency without sacrificing quality, and that’s why we work closely with each of our customers from design to fulfillment in order to deliver parts of unmatched quality at competitive rates.
 Contact us today to discover the Fast Radius difference.